tomroh/fitur/README.md

 # fitur

 The goal of fitur is to provide a wrapper function to take numeric data and fit the parameters to the specified distribution.
-The function returns and object that has the d, p, q, r family family functions with the fitted parameters.
+The function returns an object that has the d, p, q, r family family functions with the fitted parameters.

 ## Installation